-With significant population growth expected to strain existing water resources, the Lower Bois d’Arc Creek Reservoir (LBCR) is critical to meet future needs.
+With significant population growth expected to strain existing water resources, the Lower Bois d’Arc Creek Reservoir (LBCR) project is critical to meet future needs.

 - Reservoir dam and intake